microsoft/botbuilder-java/samples/08.suggested-actions/README.md

 As described on [Deploy your bot](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-deploy-az-cli), you will perform the first 4 steps to setup the Azure app, then deploy the code using the azure-webapp Maven plugin.

 ### 1. Login to Azure
-From a command (or Powershell) prompt in the root of the bot folder, execute:
+From a command (or PowerShell) prompt in the root of the bot folder, execute:
 `az login`

 ### 2. Set the subscription